Build Winning Teams with iMocha

 Pros:

 • It's easy to create a test using eSkill's pre-loaded questions.
-It also allows users to duplicate a test and customize it based on the job role to make it more relevant to the job requisition.
+Users can also duplicate and customize a test based on the job role to make it more relevant to the job requisition.

 Cons: